 Serim was born and raised in Seoul, South Korea.
 She completed her undergraduate studies at Seoul National University where she majored in Chemistry and Biology.
 Inspired by her exchange semester in Rochester, Serim moved to the United States for graduate school and is now in MCB program at Berkeley.
 She is interested in studying how cells sense, integrate and respond to nutrient availabilities and how lysosomes are involved in the process.
 Outside of lab, Serim likes to take advantage of Berkeley weather by learning how to play tennis and exploring the nature in Bay area.

-Alex Maya-Romero (Graduate Student)
+Alex Maya-Romero (Graduate Student and NSF fellow)

 alex_maya-romero@berkeley.edu